ASilver/Typing_Tomes/README.md

 # Typing Tomes
 Typing Tomes is a single-page HTML app to practice typing on books and target your typing weaknesses.
 You create a profile, and then upload a book (an ePub) and you are good to go.
 It is designed to be as easy as possible to use and install.

+*(Note: The addition of visual themes - see below - may break your profile from previous versions.
+If this happens, delete it and create a new one.)*

 # How to install
 Just download the HTML file and open it in the browser of your choice.